cs1302uga/cs1302-tutorials/exceptions/exceptions1.md

 1 error
 ```

-Issues like simple typos, missing import statements, and even an incorrect
+Issues like simple typos, missing import statements and even an incorrect
 classpath often cause the Java compiler to emit the `cannot find symbol`; however,
 the cause of this particular `cannot find symbol` error is related to the
 scope of the symbol (the variable `file`), which does not extend to a specific
-line of code that attempts to use that symbol, as indicated by error message.
+line of code that attempts to use that symbol, as indicated by the error message.

 Since the variable `file` is declared inside the try-block, its scope only
 extends to subsequent lines within the try-block, as illustrated below.